Ruscigno/Delphi-Project-Manager/README.md

 # Delphi-Project-Manager
-A project manager tool for Delphi Applications
+A project manager tool for Delphi Applications.
+Working up to Delphi 2007.

+As soon as possible I'll commit a Delphi XE7 version.